Alawite opposition to Ba'athist Syria

-Alawite opposition to the Assad regime had a history dating back to presidency of Hafez al-Assad, and continued during the presidency of Bashar al-Assad until Ba'athist Syria had collapsed in 2024.
+Alawites had a history of opposing Ba'athist Syria dating back to presidency of Hafez al-Assad, and continued during the presidency of Bashar al-Assad until Ba'athist Syria had collapsed in 2024.
 The Assad family was also Alawite.

 Background

 After a series of coups, the 1963 Syrian coup d'état helped the Ba'ath Party seize power.
 Alawite military officers Hafez al-Assad and Salah Jadid took part in the coup.
 In 1970, Hafez al-Assad launched the Corrective Movement and overthrew fellow Salah Jadid.
 Alawites were largely poor and rural, and were a marginalized group in Syria until Hafez al-Assad gained power.
 Robert D. Kaplan claimed that an Alawite ruling Syria was an "unprecedented development shocking to the Sunni-majority population which had monopolized power for so many centuries."

 Under Hafez al-Assad, Alawites constituted the majority of Syrian military and political elites.
 He stripped Sunnis, Druze, and Isma'ilis of their political and military positions and gave them to Alawites.
 Although the social status of Alawites improved, their living conditions remained relatively poor, and the Sunni-Alawite tensions persisted.
 In 1971, Assad declared himself president of Syria, a position that was constitutionally reserved for Sunnis.
 In 1973, a new constitution was adopted, removing Islam as the state religion and only mandating that the president be a Muslim, without mentioning a specific sect.
 In 1974, in order to ease tensions, Musa as-Sadr issued a fatwa recognising Alawites as Muslims.